 6. Test the Connections

-After the termination, use a cable tester to verify the connectivity and integrity of each data point.
+After the termination, a cable tester will be used to verify the connectivity and integrity of each data point.
 Test for proper wiring, signal continuity, and potential faults or short circuits.
 Address any issues before proceeding to the next step.

 7. Configure Network Devices